 As you might have guessed, both lenders and investors often use the quick ratio to make decisions about whether to loan your business money or invest in it.
 Lenders want to know they will be able to collect on the money they lend your business (plus interest).
 Similarly, investors want a reasonable assurance they will receive dividends from their investment.

 There are a number of financial metrics you can use to analyze your business.
-The quick ratio is a fast and uncomplicated calculation, which gives you powerful insights about the health of your company.
+The quick ratio formula is a fast and uncomplicated calculation, which gives you powerful insights about the health of your company.
 By taking a relatively quick look at your business’s balance sheet and performing a simple division operation, you can easily tell if your business is able to pay back its obligations or if you might be headed for trouble.

 Although a quick ratio of one or higher is desirable, you shouldn’t panic if your quick ratio is less than one.
 You also shouldn’t become too complacent if your quick ratio is two or higher.
 It’s important to take all factors of your business into consideration before determining if your quick ratio is too low, too high, or just right.